Jacquelyn Grant: As a womanist theologian

 Theologian Jacquelyn Grant's scholarship "distinguishes between the remote and heavenly Christ worshipped in mainline white churches and the immanent and intimate Jesus whom black women recognize as their friend".
 Grant illuminates how many black women share a commitment in using their faith to avoid construction of stereotypes.
 Grant also examines how black women are the vast majority of active participants in their churches and that their work tends to be undervalued.

 The professor and former pastor argues that women serving as activists for the black church are sometimes put into institutional categories for their political expression by the black church itself.
 Grant expounds on this and similar notions in her writings.
 She explains while it may sound like a compliment that black women are called the "backbone" of the church, in fact the author chides "the telling portion of the word backbone is 'back'.
 It has become apparent to me that most of the ministers who use this term have reference to location rather than function.
 What they really mean is that women are in the 'background' and should be kept there."

 Grant, alongside Katie Cannon and Delores Williams, represents the first generation of womanist theologians.
 She differs from earlier black theologians such as James H. Cone, whose work Grant did not think adequately addressed the lived realities of black women.
 Grant highlights this critique of Cone's work by pointing out that "Black women have been invisible in theology including black theology and feminist theology".
-Grant also notably argues that the oppression of black women is different then that of black men.
+Grant also notably argues that the oppression of black women is different to that of black men.
 She also advances the idea that black women are more oppressed and ultimately need liberation more than white women and black men.

 Grant and Cone both influenced scholar Delores S. Williams, who produced a commonly-referenced definition of womanist theology: